sixfeetup/bobtemplates.sixfeetup/bobtemplates/sixfeetup/unified_buildout/README.rst

       changed so those should be the prerequisites.

   * Understand how ``make`` uses the modification time stamps of the target and it's prerequisites to decide which recipes need to be run.
+This understanding is useful, for example, to force certain targets to be rebuilt, e.g. ``$ touch buildout.cfg`` to force buildout to be run.

   * Use separate ``Makefile`` files together in the relevant directories to keep changes close to related changes in VCS.
 For example, if the project